Please read this policy carefully to understand how we collect, use and store your personal data.

 - Contact us through the following: online, email, phone, SMS, social media or post

-If you use our clinical services we will need to collect information such as your name, age, address, gender, and possibly sensitive/special category information such as details concerning your health and wellbeing, ethnic origin, sexuality, religion, politics and genetics.
+- If you use our clinical services we will need to collect information such as your name, age, address, gender, and possibly sensitive/special category information such as details concerning your health and wellbeing, ethnic origin, sexuality, religion, politics and genetics.
 In order to provide complete care we may also collect some information about family members and carers.
 If you stay for the purpose of using services or simply visit our premises we may collect your image on CCTV.
-It may also be necessary to take still images of you for medical purposes, such as in the case of pressure ulcers.
 We also receive data about our patients and their families and carers from other healthcare providers.

 Bury Hospice may collect information in the following ways: